cablehead/xs/README.md

 ## Built-in Topics

-- `stream.cross.start`: emitted when the server mounts the stream to expose an API
+- `xs.start`: emitted when the server mounts the stream to expose an API

-- `stream.cross.pulse`: (synthetic) a heartbeat event you can configure to be emitted every N seconds when in follow mode
+- `xs.pulse`: (synthetic) a heartbeat event you can configure to be emitted every N seconds when in follow mode

-- `stream.cross.threshold`: (synthetic) marks the boundary between replaying events and events that are newly arriving in real-time via a live subscription
+- `xs.threshold`: (synthetic) marks the boundary between replaying events and events that are newly arriving in real-time via a live subscription

-- `stream.cross.generator.spawn`
-  - meta: topic
-- `stream.cross.generator.terminate`
+- `xs.generator.spawn`
+  - meta:: topic: string, duplex: bool
-- `stream.cross.duplex.spawn`
+- `xs.generator.terminate`
-- `stream.cross.handler.spawn`
+- `xs.handler.spawn`

 ## Local socket HTTP API